flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 and must also have a [launchable](#launchable) entry so that  `appstreamcli compose` can fetch the icon from the desktop file.

+Console applications wanting to appear in Flathub website search results must also provide icons.

 Console applications wanting to set icons for application stores, can also [install icons](https://docs.flatpak.org/en/latest/conventions.html#application-icons).
 If icons are installed an `icon` tag with `type=stock` can be used.
 The